oszuidwest/zwfm-liquidsoap/README.md

 }
 ```

 The URL template fields are URL-encoded by `zwfm-metadata`.
 When using that integration, this single output can replace direct Icecast metadata outputs for mounts produced by this Liquidsoap instance.
-Keep separate outputs for DAB PAD, StereoTool/RDS, and any streams produced elsewhere.

 Keep the endpoint on a private network.
 The Compose configuration binds it to `127.0.0.1` by default.
 When both applications run in containers, attach them to the same Docker network and use the `liquidsoap` service name.
 For a metadata service on another host, set `STREAM_METADATA_BIND=0.0.0.0` and restrict the port with a firewall to that host.